32 Inch Penny Board Review (Bought & Shredded)

 It has a defined nose and tail, making it easy to know which way is which.
 The deck’s rail curves up, which I’m not a huge fan of, especially if you want to learn flip tricks.

-They claim to have added a glass spray for extra grip, but honestly, I really can’t tell a difference.
-If you want to get a better grip, I’d recommend picking up some grip tape.
+They claim to have added a glass spray for extra grip, but I can’t tell a difference.
+If you want better grip, you can probably put grip tape on it.

 32 penny deck